2017–18 North American winter: Mid-February Mid-Atlantic winter storm

+Late February ice storm

+For several days in late February, a large surge of moisture resulted in a significant ice storm affecting much of the Central United States.
+On February 23, icy conditions caused a plane to skid off a runway in Green Bay, Wisconsin.
+Hundreds of thousands were without power in Texas, and Oklahoma schools postponed all basketball games as well.
+Total ice accumulations ranged from 0.25–0.5 in, resulting in travel delays and accidents across much of the affected areas.

-Early–late March nor'easters
+March nor'easters

 After a period of record warmth in late February, weather patterns across the continent abruptly became much more active in March.
 Four powerful nor'easters affected the United States and eastern Canada in that month alone, each dropping more than a foot of snow in the areas affected.
 Much of the Delaware Water Gap National Recreation Area closed due to the nor'easters.

 March 1–3 nor'easter

 The first nor'easter began to take shape over the Mid-Atlantic states at the transition of February and March.
 As an area of low pressure moved into the interior Northeast late on March 1, snowfall fell in areas close to the Canada–United States border, while precipitation in coastal areas was rain due to slightly warmer air.
 Overnight into the early morning hours of March 2, a new area of low pressure formed and rapidly strengthened off the coast of New Jersey, while snow began to slowly increase in coverage near Pennsylvania and southern New York.
 Wet bulbing helped bring snow to areas closer on the coast, such as New York City.

 Although the most severe damage was caused by flooding as well as snow, unusually high tides and storm surges along the coast, wind and downed trees caused massive inland power outages, with the number of outages as high as 1.6 million at one point.
 As of March 2, at least 9 people are known to have been killed as a result of the storm, five from falling trees or branches.